fuzzymfx/fuzzymfx.github.io/content/profile.md

 In addition to my academic endeavours, I have a passion for music, photography, and graphic design.
 I am learning to play the guitar, with a keen interest in Indian Bollywood music.
 I find that music feeds my soul and brings balance to my life, giving it a greater sense of purpose.
 I enjoy reading and watching science fiction, thrillers, mysteries, and fantasy thrillers.
 Additionally, I attend seminars on space exploration, life in space, and theoretical and quantum physics.
 I also actively participate in debates and Model United Nations conferences, where I have been recognized as the best delegate multiple times.
 I love to write and maintain a blog.

-I am extremely ambitious, and I am motivated to pursue a Master’s Degree in Computer Science at the esteemed [UNI].
+I am extremely ambitious, and I am motivated to pursue Computer Science.
 With my sights set on new horizons, I am excited to see where life takes me and to see what the future holds.
-My academic background, professional experience, and passion for this field make me a strong candidate for admission, and I am excited to contribute to the community of scholars at [UNI].
-Here's my profile.